tigera-solutions/cc-aks-redis-mcm-federation/README.md

 ### Mar 07, 2023

-- Finish README and scripts content
+- Finish README and scripts content (TO-DO)
-- Tighten up the demo flow
+- Tighten up the demo flow (TO-DO)
-- Split into modules for workshop and demo consumption
+- Document the gotchas about hipstershop cartservice and Redis svc consumption (TO-DO)
-- Document the gotchas about hipstershop cartservice and Redis svc consumption
+- Generate reference architecture and network diagrams (TO-DO)

 ### Mar 02, 2023

 - Federated svc for Redis done and failure scenario tested, README instructions updated.
 Needs to be tested.
+(DONE)
-- Need to deploy app in 2nd cluster,  set up DNS round robin for frontend service with sticky sessions
+- Need to deploy app in 2nd cluster,  set up DNS round robin for frontend service with sticky sessions (DONE)
-- Break up the README into modules
+- Break up the README into modules (WIP)
-- Generally improve readability, add images, all that good stuff
+- Generally improve readability, add images, all that good stuff (WIP)

 ### Feb 28, 2023